Two dead, 21 injured in hospital knife attack in China | KRDO

 Two dead, 21 injured in hospital knife attack in China

-(CNN) — At least two people were killed and another 21 injured in a knife attack in a hospital in China’s southwestern province of Yunnan on Tuesday, state media reported, citing official sources.
+(CNN) — At least two people were killed and another 21 injured in a knife attack in a hospital in China’s southwestern province of Yunnan on Tuesday, local authorities said.

-The attack, described by state media Xinhua as a “violent incident” took place at a local hospital in Zhenxiong county, the news agency reported, adding that authorities were gathering more information.
+The attack took place just before midday at Chengnan Hospital in Zhenxiong county, the county’s public security bureau said in a statement.

-“Multiple videos from the scene also show a suspect being apprehended by police in a [nearby] wellness center,” Guizhou Television reported.
+A 40-year-old male suspect from a town in the same county was arrested later and the case is under further investigation, according to local police.

-Officials have not yet confirmed whether the suspect arrested is the attacker.
+The report has since been deleted from Chinese news platforms, where censors routinely scrub content.

-An eye-witness interviewed by Chinese state media outlet, The Paper, said the situation remained chaotic as authorities worked to assess the situation.
+Another report from the Cover News, a state-owned media outlet, confirmed the suspect was sentenced to three years in jail for “intentional injury” in 2013, citing a court document.

-China, where guns are illegal, has faced a spate of mass stabbings in public places in recent years.
+China, where private gun ownership is illegal is for most civilians, has faced a spate of mass stabbings in public places in recent years.

 Last year, six people were killed and one injured in an early morning knife attack outside a kindergarten in southern China’s Guangdong.
 A 2020 knife attack at an elementary school injured 37 children and two adults in the southern Guangxi region, while a 2022 stabbing, also at a kindergarten, killed three and injuring six in eastern Jiangxi province.